 Table of Contents

-This information on shock-wave lithotripsy (SWL) explains the procedure includes an animation of what happens during the procedure.
+This information on shock-wave lithotripsy (SWL) explains the procedure and includes an animation of what happens during the procedure.

 Shock-wave lithotripsy (SWL) is done with a machine that can break kidney stones from outside the body.
 To break the stone, focused shock waves (short pulses of high energy sound waves) are transmitted to the stone through the skin.
 The stone absorbs the energy of the shock waves and breaks into smaller pieces.
 The stone fragments then pass with urine.